N 36°03'

 Old Orange Land Grants

-Over 8,000 colonial and early federal land grant polygons reconstructed from original survey records — the foundational cadastral fabric of Orange County from its founding in 1752.
+Over 8,000 colonial and early federal land grant polygons reconstructed from original survey records — the cadastral fabric of Orange County from its founding in 1752.

 V Live Ayr Mount ODB 8/251 ODB 22/150 ODB 22/416 N 1799 – present